Faizii992/CSE3224-project-group2/README.md

 - Now user needs to click on the AppData folder and open the mdf file before running.
 Then he needs to check if the database in the server explorer becomes green.
 If it becomes green then it is attached successfully.
 Now the project is ready to run. :D
+Inorder to run go to HomeController.cs and type ctrl+f5 or go to "Debug" in Visual Studio and click "Start without debugging"

 ### Website Overview
 - In the homepage user can see some of our products with an interactive UI